ylleonv/GLMcat/cran-comments.md

 Hello, I hereby submit version 0.2.0 of GLMcat

- - The only modification was to update the design matrix of the function DiscreteCM()
+ - The only modification was an update to the design matrix of the function DiscreteCM()

 There was 1 NOTE:
 installed size is 19.3Mb